dotnetdeveloperaz/MetalPriceConsole/README.md

 - Will retrieve the dates that does not have any data that is not a weekend or holiday.
 Use --silver for Silver or --gold for gold (default is Gold if no switch is supplied).
 - Does not support Palladium or Platinum as the third party API still does not support dates as of 2/24/2024.
-- ###### This command returns the dates that have no data from January 1st, 2013 to the current date.
-Date range using --start --end will be implemented at a later time.
-The stored procedure usp_GetMetalMissing.sql can be modified with a different start date if your data does not go back that far.
+- This command returns the dates that have no data from January 1st, 2013 to the current date.
+To specify a date range use --start YYYY-MM-DD --end YYYY-MM-DD if you want to specify the start and/or end date.

 ### Switches